prashantgupta24/firewalld-rest/README.md

 # Firewalld-rest

-A REST service to allow users to dynamically update firewalld rules on a server.
+A REST application to dynamically update firewalld rules on a linux server

 ## Purpose

-The simple idea behind this repo is to have a secure system, basically a system running `Firewalld` that does not permit SSH access to any IP address by default so there are no brute-force attacks.
-The only way to access the system is by communicating with a REST server running on the system through a valid request containing your public IP address.
+The simple idea behind this is to have a completely isolated system, a system running Firewalld that does not permit SSH access to any IP address by default so there are no brute-force attacks.
+The only way to access the system is by communicating with a REST application running on the server through a valid request containing your public IP address.

-The REST server validates your request (it checks for a valid JWT, covered later), and if the request is valid, it will add your IP to the `firewalld` rule for the `public` zone for SSH, which gives **only your IP** SSH access to the machine.
+The REST application validates your request (it checks for a valid JWT, covered later), and if the request is valid, it will add your IP to the firewalld rule for the public zone for SSH, which gives **only your IP** SSH access to the machine.

-Once you are done using the machine, you can remove your IP using the same REST server, and the server shuts SSH access off again.
+Once you are done using the machine, you can remove your IP interacting with the same REST application, and it changes rules in firewalld, shutting off SSH access and isolating the system again.

 ## Table of Contents